SSB-3118

 Plain Language

-When a provider or covered person appeals a prior authorization denial or downgrade, the appeal must be conducted by a qualified reviewer or clinical peer (matched to the requesting provider type) who was not involved in the initial adverse determination.
-The appeal reviewer must consider the known clinical aspects of the services under review, including the covered person's relevant medical records and any medical literature the provider submits.
-This creates a substantive, individualized review obligation — not merely a procedural rubber stamp — and ensures independence from the initial decision-maker.
+When a prior authorization denial or downgrade is appealed by the requesting provider or covered person, the appeal must be conducted by a qualified reviewer (for physician providers) or clinical peer (for non-physician providers) who was not involved in the initial determination.
+The appellate reviewer must consider the known clinical aspects of the services under review, including medical records relevant to the patient's condition and any medical literature submitted by the provider.
+This creates a de novo clinical review on appeal with an independent reviewer, ensuring that the appeal is not a rubber stamp of the initial denial.

 Statutory Text